frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

 the result will be missing (contains NaNs).

 __Purpose__
-It performs reverse multiplication operation between two dataframes or dataframe and scalar value.
+It performs reverse multiplication operation between two operands.
 It is equivalent to **'other * dataframe'**.

 **Currently, it does not perform reverse multiplication of scalar using operator version.
 Only method version is supported.**

+**Creating frovedis DataFrame from pandas DataFrame:**

 For example,